MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 ## Color the markers with the KDE information

-instead of drawing the KDE as a single shape, we can also color our points according to the density.
+Instead of drawing the KDE as a single shape, we can also color our points according to the density.
 For this we calculate the gaussian KDE separately and use the result as z-values for our plot.
-The markers can be changed to ones liking, for this case I settled with simple points.
+The markers can be changed to ones liking, for this case I settled with simple points:
 {% highlight python %}
 xy = np.vstack([points["geometry"].x,points["geometry"].y])
 z = gaussian_kde(xy)(xy)